Best Beach in Destin: 2026 Local’s Guide to all 13 Public Beaches

 Public Restroom Facilities: Yes

-The Shores at Crystal Beach public access area has restrooms and a large beachfront picnic pavilion.
-This beach is right across the street from Camille’s which is a popular sushi and pizza restaurant in the Harbor Docks family.
+The Shores at Crystal Beach public access has restrooms and a large beachfront picnic pavilion.
+This beach is right across the street from Camille’s, which is a popular sushi and pizza restaurant in the Harbor Docks family.

 9. Crystal Beach Drive Public Beach Access